Lu-Chengyu/lu-chengyu.github.io/_pages/cv.md

 Projects
 ======
+* Tennis Player/Match Manage System, Apr 2023-Apr 2023
+  * Developed the front-end using HTML, CSS, and JavaScript and connected it to back-end in Node.js with MongoDB, and implemented REST API with Express.js and GraphQL API with express-graphql
+  * Implemented CRUD functionality for matches and players, including user-friendly features such as input validation for creating players/matches, displaying player/match information with periodic statistics updates through polling, and searching player/match data with dynamic filtering of the displayed list
+  * Conducted comprehensive testing of the system code using diverse sets of match and player data

 * An Image Processing Application, Jan 2023-Apr 2023
   * Built an image processing application in C++ and implemented various image processing algorithms
   * Features include image demosaicing, contrast/histogram manipulation, enhancement and filtering, image denoising, edge and boundary detection, digital halftoning, geometric image modification, image warping, morphological processing, shape analysis and retrieval, texture analysis and segmentation, salient point detection and image matching